tomerfiliba-org/rpyc/demos/chat/readme.txt

 == Client Design ==
 With all the visual noise caused by the GUI code, it's easy to get lost on the RPyC part.
-In short, this is the RPyC releated code:
+In short, this is the RPyC related code:

     def on_message(text):
         # server-side callback